SoulsticeDating/snr-eng/README.md

 ## Submission Requirements

-Submit a GitHub repository containing at least the following files:
+Submit a GitHub repository via wellfound containing at least the following files:

 1. `task1.py` - Script that implements the perfect matching algorithm and validates the matches using the validation endpoint